svn2github/wordpress-vip-plugins/wp-frontend-uploader/readme.txt

 == Screenshots ==

 1. Screenshot of plugin's UI (It's looks like standard media list table, with slightly better Parent column and additional row action: "Approve")
+1. Default media upload form
+1. Example of customized form
+1. WYSIWYG editor in upload form

 == Frequently Asked Questions ==

+= I get a white screen or "0" when trying to upload a file = The major cause of this is either request timeout or request exceeding maximum request size.
+This  means that either the file was uploading for too long or it was too big.
+Two PHP settings to look at are:
+[max_execution_time](http://us1.php.net/manual/en/info.configuration.php#ini.max-execution-time) and [upload_max_filesize](http://us3.php.net/manual/en/ini.core.php#ini.upload-max-filesize).
+If you don't have any ability to modify these settings, please contact your hosting company's support.

 = Shortcode parameters =

+**Customizing Your Form with Shortcode Parameters** Frontend Uploader uses shortcodes to insert a form into a page or post.
+The default form is [fu-upload-form], which will upload a media file.

+If you would like to build a custom form, it must begin with [fu-upload-form] and end with [/fu-upload-form].

+Within it, you can add various fields.

+1. [input type="text" name="post_title" => A text box for one line of text
+1. [textarea name="post_content"] => A text box for multiple lines of text
+1. [input type="file" name="photo"] => A file uploader
+1. [checkboxes name="foo" class="checkboxes" description="Pick a fruit" values="value:Description,124:Banana,cherry:Cherry"]
+1. [select name="foo" class="select" description="Pick a fruit" values="Apple,Banana,Cherry"]
+1. [input type="submit" class="btn" value="Submit"] => A submit button

 The [fu-upload-form] shortcode has several parameters that can modify its behavior:

+1. ‘form_layout' => This determines whether the form is saved as a post (‘post’), as a media file (‘image’), or as a post with images (‘post_image’).
+The default is ‘image.’
+Example: [fu-upload-form class="your-class" title="Upload your media" form_layout=”post”]
-1. 'title' => Headline that will be displayed before the form
+1. 'title' => Add this [fu-upload-form] shortcode, and this will be the Headline that will be displayed before the form.
+Example: [fu-upload-form class="your-class" title="Upload your media"]
 1. 'class' => HTML class of the form, defaults to 'validate'.
-If you want your form being validated - do not remove validate class
+If you want your form being validated - do not remove validate class.
+If you would like to item to be required before a user can submit, you can set it to ‘required.’
+Example: [input type="text" name="post_title" id="title" class="required"]
+1. 'success_page' => URL to redirect on successful submission, defaults to the URL where the form is being displayed.
 1. 'category' => ID of category the post should be attached (only in post or post+image mode).
-The category should be whitelisted in the settings
-1. 'success_page' => URL to redirect on successful submission, defaults to the URL where the form is being displayed
-1. 'form_layout' => There are three different modes: post, post_image, image.
-Default is image
 1.  'post_id' => ID of the post the image should be attached to.
-Defaults to current post id
+Defaults to the post ID of the post the shortcode is on.
 1. 'post_type' => Any registered whitelisted post type.
 Defaults to 'post'.
 Works only in post and post+image modes.
+1. 'suppress_default_fields' => Override global setting for supressing default form fields (true or false).

 = Example of default media upload form =
-Here's example of default form (you don't need to enter all that if you want to use default form, just use [fu-upload-form]):
+Here's example of default form (*you don't need to enter all that if you want to use default form, just use [fu-upload-form]*):

 `[fu-upload-form class="your-class" title="Upload your media"]
 [input type="text" name="post_title" id="title" class="required" description="Title" multiple=""]